anon998/simple-proxy-for-tavern/README.md

 # Fake OpenAI API for Kobold

 This script changes the format of the prompt and improves the responses when using SillyTavern.
-The LLaMA tokenizer needs a modern Node.js version to work; I use v19 myself.
+The LLaMA tokenizer needs a modern Node.js version to work.
+Use the latest **LTS** version of Node.js.

 Clone this repository anywhere on your computer and run this inside the directory: